 Zoom on the Powermate CX5500

-In summary, the Powermate CX5500 is a portable generator especially useful for:
+In a nutshell, the Powermate CX5500 is a portable generator mostly geared towards:

 - Food van owners who know that just a short power outage could lose them hundreds of dollars